johnlspouge/submer-central-limit-theorem/2023-01-09 2_clt_analysis/README.md

 # syncmer-central-limit-theorem

+**To download a single directory from a GitHub project,
+<br>clone the project and then delete the other directories.**

 ## The central limit theorems  (CLTs)

 The contents of this directory implement confidence intervals and hypothesis tests for parametrized syncmers (with possible downsampling).
 Our programs require programs/ and modules/ to be in the same directory.